Weight-loss surgery and children

 - Fewer sleep problems

-In the United States, gastric bypass operations have been used with success in teenagers.
+In the United States, weight loss operations have been used with success in teenagers.
 After any weight-loss surgery, your child will:

 - Have a smaller stomach